apache/airflow/docs/apache-airflow/concepts/params.rst

 Adding Params to a DAG
 ----------------------

-To add Params to a :class:`~airflow.models.dag.DAG`, initialize it with the ``params`` kwarg with a dictionary that maps Param names to a either a class:`~airflow.models.param.Param` or an object indicating the parameter's default value.
+To add Params to a :class:`~airflow.models.dag.DAG`, initialize it with the ``params`` kwarg.
+Use a dictionary that maps Param names to a either a :class:`~airflow.models.param.Param` or an object indicating the parameter's default value.

 .. code-block::